SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/redis-opentelemetry.md

 <TabItem value="Linux">

 1. Copy the yaml at `/etc/otelcol-sumo/conf.d/` folder in the Redis instance that needs to be monitored.
-2. Place Env file in the following directory:
+2. Move the env file in the following directory:
   ```sh
   /etc/otelcol-sumo/env/
   ```